Ontario College Diploma in Esthetician

 - Compassionate and caring

 We will assist you in fulfilling your career aspirations as our faculty have strong business relationships within all aspects of the esthetics industry.
 The demand for qualified estheticians is high and expected to continue to grow.
 Career opportunities include working in destination spas, resorts, cruise ships, health centres, and clinics.
 With experience, you may choose to open your own business.
 Our program is gaining a strong reputation.
 For example, Ste.
-Anne's Spa (one of Canada's top ten spas) currently employs eleven of our graduates.
+Anne's Spa (recognized in 2015 as Best Spa in Canada) currently employs eleven of our graduates.

 Minimum Admission Requirements